 This technique aids access and prolongs the life of the brush.
 Once inserted, gently move the brush backwards and forwards a few times on either side of the gap to remove plaque and debris.
 Between each insertion, rinse clean with water or wipe clean with a tissue.

-Back to BlogWe are proud to help our valued patients to transform their smiles through a wide choice of general and cosmetic dental treatments.
+Back to blogWe are proud to help our valued patients to transform their smiles through a wide choice of general and cosmetic dental treatments.

 Our TreatmentsWe ensure an exceptional patient journey – from start to finish.